cd-bustamante/azure-cloud/Azure-networking.md

 You can link VNETs together by using virtual network peering.
 Peering enables resources in each virtual network to communicate with each other.
 These virtual networks can be in separate regions, which allows you to create a global interconnected network through Azure.

+- Key Capabilities:

+  - Provides connectivity over private IP
+  - Supports cross-subscription and crosss-region connectivity

+- Limitations

+  - Address space cannot overlap
+  - Does not support transitive routing

 UDR is user-defined Routing.
 UDR is a significant update tto Azure's Virtual Networks as this allows network admins to control the routing tables between subnets within a VNet. as well as betwen VNets, therby allowing for greater control over network traffic flow.

+### Advanced Configuration

+#### Allow Forwarded traffic

+Allows forwarded traffic to pass through the VNET peer.
+A Network device is required such as Azure Firewall.

+#### Allow Gateway Transit and Use Remote Gateway

+Gateway Transit allows a VNet to be used to access other resources through a VNet gateway.
+Remote Gateway configures a VNet to make use of a peered VNet's gateway, to access other resources.

+Commonly used for on-premises networks.
+In the diagram below VNet A and VNet B are known as Spoke VNets, you configure *Use Remote Gateway* to get access to on-premises resources.
+And in the Hub VNet you configure *Allow Gateway Transit*

 ![azure-vnets](img/azure-vnets.png)